lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 );
 ```

-Another useful configuration for Helmet when we are still evaluating a Content Security Policy is to instruct the browser to only report on content policy violation and not block them:
+Another useful configuration for Helmet when we are still evaluating a Content Security Policy is to instruct the browser to only report on content policy violations and not block them:

 ```js
 const helmet = require("helmet");